 Replacing a Single Tooth

-The good news is if you are faced with a damaged or missing tooth, Dr. Brent Engelberg in Arlington Heights, IL offers the solutions to replace the tooth.
-The two main options include a dental implant-supported crown and a dental bridge.
+The good news is if you are faced with a damaged or missing tooth, your dentist in Arlington Heights, IL offers the solutions to replace the lost tooth.
+The two main options include a implant-supported dental crown, and a dental bridge.

 Why Choose a Dental Implant for a Single Missing Tooth?